16th Sunday After Pentecost

 1) Those attending Divine services are asked to observe social distancing within the confines of the church, including all passageways, the social hall and gathering area, the nave, and any office spaces.
-Families that occupy one home are exempt from distancing amongst themselves, but must distance "as a unit" to others.
+Families that occupy one home are exempt from distancing amongst themselves, but must distance "as a unit" from others.

 2) Those who feel at all ill in any fashion, or who have a fever are asked to refrain from entering the building.

-3) Those entering the building will find a hand sanitizing station at the entry to the nave (from the social hall area), and are asked to use the materials there to sanitize before entering the nave.
+3) Those entering the building will find a hand sanitizing station at the entry to the nave (from the social hall area), and are asked to use the materials there to sanitize hands before entering the nave.

 5) While masks are required, there are times when a mask may be temporarily removed:

 a) while one is performing as a reader